-Book Review: The Tibetan Book of Living and Dying
+The Tibetan Book of Living and Dying: Book Review

-This week’s book is The Tibetan Book of Living and Dying by Sogyal Rinpoche.
+Who should read The Tibetan Book of Living and Dying

 Those whose loved ones are dying

 Part Two of the book explains the process of dying in great detail.
-Though it may be painful to read, it removes some of the mystery surrounding death that makes it so frightening for people to watch their loved ones die.
+It removes the mystery surrounding death that makes it so frightening.
 The author explains what can be done for a dying person to make the process as easy and spiritually healing as humanly possible.

 Friends of the bereaved